Imagine starting a small business, working for yourself, or building a company from scratch in the USA in 1875.

 The first income tax code was just four pages long.
 And the top tax rate was 7% on income over $500,000—worth around $12 million today.

-Plus, in today’s money, anyone earning under $76,000 per—most people—paid no income taxes at all.
+Plus, anyone earning under $76,000 (in today’s money)—which was most people—paid no income taxes at all.
 That’s how nice the tax code was.

 The wealthy paid all the taxes, and the poor – even most of the middle class – paid none.
 People felt pretty good about that.

 But it didn’t take long for things to change.
-Tax rates went up, the exemption fell, and debts from the Great War mounted.
+Tax rates went up, the exemption fell, and debts mounted from the Great War (World War One).

 By 1918 the top earners handed over 77% of their income.